-In order to free your vehicle when it is stuck, you will need to spin the wheels, but you don't want to spin your wheels too fast.
-The method known as "rocking" can help you get out when you're stuck, but you must use caution.
+In order to free your vehicle when it is stuck, you will need to spin the wheels, but you do not want to spin your wheels too fast.
+The method known as "rocking" can help you get out when you are stuck, but you must use caution.

 If you let your tires spin at high speed, they can explode, and you or others could be injured.
 And, the transmission or other parts of the vehicle can overheat.
 That could cause an engine compartment fire or other damage.
-When you're stuck, spin the wheels as little as possible.
-Don't spin the wheels above 35 mph (55 km/h) as shown on the speedometer.
+When you are stuck, spin the wheels as little as possible.
+Do not spin the wheels above 35 mph (55 km/h) as shown on the speedometer.